keu/docs/software_versioned_docs/version-0.28/customize-image.md

 sidebar_label: 'Customize Image'
 title: 'Customize Your Image on Astronomer Software'
 id: customize-image
-description: Customize your Astronomer Certified image, including adding dependencies and running commands on build.
+description: Customize your Astronomer image, including adding dependencies and running commands on build.
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
+import {siteVariables} from '@site/src/versions';

 ## Overview

-The Astronomer CLI was built to be the easiest way to develop with Apache Airflow, whether you're developing on your local machine or deploying code to Astronomer.
-The guidelines below will cover a few ways you can customize the Docker Image that gets pushed up to Airflow every time you rebuild your image locally via `$ astro dev start` or deploy to Astronomer via `$ astro deploy`.
+The Astro CLI is intended to make it easier to develop with Apache Airflow, whether you're developing on your local machine or deploying code to Astronomer.
+The following guidelines describe a few of the methods you can use to customize the Docker Image that gets pushed to Airflow every time you rebuild your image locally using `$ astro dev start` or deploy to Astronomer using `$ astro deploy`.

 More specifically, this doc includes instructions for how to: